NOAA-ORR-ERD/py_gd/README.md

 ## How is `py_gd` built?

 `py_gd` is built using Cython: (www.cython.org).
-Cython allows us to both call into the existing gd C lib, and to also write wrapper code to make a nicer API in a very efficient way.
+Cython allows us to both call into the existing gd C lib, and to also write wrapper code to make a nicer API in an efficient way.
 You shouldn't need Cython to use `py_gd`, but you'll need it if you want to contribute to the wrappers or compile the code yourself.

 ## Dependencies:

 `py_gd` currently requires the numpy package: http://www.numpy.org

-numpy is used to allow you to very efficiently pass in data structures for things like vertices of large polygons, etc, and can be used to get a copy of the image buffer, and manipulate it in various ways, as well as passing it back to `py_gd`.
+numpy is used to allow you to efficiently pass in data structures for things like vertices of large polygons, etc, and can be used to get a copy of the image buffer, and manipulate it in various ways, as well as passing it back to `py_gd`.

-In order to build `py_gd`, the Cython package is also: http://cython.org/
+In order to build `py_gd`, the Cython package is also required: http://cython.org/

 ## Is `py_gd` a complete wrapper around gd?